If You Burn In A Tanning Bed Can You Tan The Next Day?

 Moisturize Your Skin

-If you have a hydrocortisone cream (we love this one from CeraVe) you could use this as well.
+If you have a hydrocortisone cream (we love this one from CeraVe), you could also use it.

 Stay Hydrated